Noam2Stein/ggmath/README.md

 alignment (SIMD or not), and major axis (row-major / column-major).

 The heavy use of generics provides:
-- it allows for flexible types
+- flexible types
-- it makes creating new scalar types easier
+- easier time creating new scalar types
-- it can reduce code duplication
+- less code duplication

-Additionally, when not needing generics, type aliases make the API simple and very similar to other math crates like `glam`.
+Additionally, when not needing generics, type aliases make the API simple and very similar to other math crates.

-`ggmath` is also a zero-cost abstraction.
+`ggmath` differs from other math crates with generics because it supports SIMD which is important for performance.
-It usually results in the same assembly as other, non-generic math crates that use SIMD.
+Beware that while `ggmath` explicitly uses SIMD types like `_m128`, it currently does not explicitly call SIMD instructions and relies on compiler optimizations.
-This is achieved by specializing the implementation of vector methods for each scalar type.
+This is due to rust's lack of specialization.

 ## Installation